-The Resolve-class auxiliary oiler replenishment (AOR) vessel is a retrofit of MV Asterix container vessel to support the Royal Canadian Navy's at-sea replenishment capability.
-Delivery of the ship is scheduled to take place in 2017.
+The Resolve-class auxiliary oiler replenishment (AOR) vessel is a retrofit of MV Asterix container vessel to support the Royal Canadian Navy’s at-sea replenishment capability.
+Delivery of the ship was made in December 2017.

 Designed in accordance with Lloyds Register classification standards, the Resolve-class ship is intended to supply ammunition, fuel, food, water, power and spare parts to the Canadian Naval Forces at sea.
 It can also be used for humanitarian assistance and disaster relief missions.

 As part of the conversion project, Project Resolve consortium was contracted to rebuild and equip the MV Asterix vessel with naval technology to military specifications.

 MV Asterix containership was purchased by Canadian firm, Federal Fleet Services, for conversion into a supply ship.

 The Canadian Government awarded a contract to Project Resolve, a consortium of Chantier Davie Canada, Aecon Pictou Shipyard and NavTech, to begin construction on the AOR ship, in November 2015.
 The deal also includes service support for a five-year base period with five one-year options for extension.

-First steel for the AOR vessel was cut at Davie's shipyard in Quebec, Canada, in May 2016.
+First steel for the AOR vessel was cut at Davie’s shipyard in Quebec, Canada, in May 2016.
 The ship was launched in October 2017 and completed sea trials in November 2017.
 It is based at Canadian Forces Base Halifax in eastern Canada.

-The Resolve-class auxiliary oiler replenishment ship features double-hull design with bulbous bow.
-It is 182.5m-long, 25.2m-wide and 9.5m-high and has a full load displacement of 26,000t.
+The Resolve-class auxiliary oiler replenishment ship features double-hull design with a bulbous bow.
+It is 182.5m-long, 25.2m-wide, and 9.5m-high, while it has a full load displacement of 26,000t.

-The supply ship will accommodate 150 crew members and up to 350 humanitarian assistance and disaster relief personnel.
-Its accommodation section will have space for briefing, and conference rooms for command and control functions.
+The supply ship accommodates 150 crew members and up to 350 humanitarian assistance and disaster relief personnel.
+Its accommodation section has space for briefing, and conference rooms for command and control functions.